gabgoh/gabgoh.github.io/ThoughtVectors/index.md

 $$
 \underset{D,y_i}{\mbox{minimize}}\quad \frac{1}{2}\sum _{i=1}^N\|Dy_i - {\bf Encoder}(x_i)\|^2\qquad  \mbox{s.t.} \qquad \|y_i\|_0\leq k,\quad  \|d_i\|=1.
 $$
 The second step in this process can be achieved heuristically with the $k$-SVD.
 For these experiments, I used [pyksvd](https://github.com/hoytak/pyksvd).

-Once this dictionary is learnt, we can decompose any output of ${\bf Encoder}$ via sparse coding.
+Once we have $D$, we can decompose any output of ${\bf Encoder}$ (even those not in the training set) via sparse coding
 $$
 \underset{y}{\mbox{minimize}}\quad \frac{1}{2}\|Dy - {\bf Encoder}(x)\|^2\qquad  \mbox{s.t.} \qquad \|y_i\|_0\leq k.
 $$
-I use pyksvd for this too, which solves this using [Orthogonal Matching Pursuit](https://en.wikipedia.org/wiki/Matching_pursuit).
+I use  [pyksvd](https://github.com/hoytak/pyksvd) for this too, which solves this problem heuristically using [Orthogonal Matching Pursuit](https://en.wikipedia.org/wiki/Matching_pursuit).

 ### Faces